← Back to blog

 Products currently subject to anti-dumping duties on imports from China include:

-The UK Trade Remedies Authority (UKTRA) maintains a register of all active measures.
+The Trade Remedies Authority (TRA) maintains a register of all active measures.
 Always check this before placing a large order from China in a sector with known overcapacity or prior EU trade remedy history.

 The £135 Threshold